$49 – $229

-Atherosclerosis — pathological hardening of the arteries — is one of the primary causes of cardiovascular disease.
+Atherosclerosis — plaque formation on the arterial walls — is one of the primary causes of cardiovascular disease.

 CBD is quickly becoming a popular treatment option for this condition due to the connection between the endocannabinoid system and the cardiovascular system.

 So, does CBD prevent atherosclerosis?
 How does it work?
 What does the research say?